 Our houseparent staff comes from all over the country with the desire to make a difference in the life of Native American children.
 They are key to building healthy, supportive relationships with our students and helping them learn safe and healthy boundaries.

-In the younger homes, they build upon early social and life skills such as getting along with others, manners, good hygiene, nutrition and completing age-appropriate chores.
+In the youngest homes, they build upon early social and life skills such as getting along with others, friendships, positive relationship building, manners, good hygiene, nutrition and completing age-appropriate chores.
+Students in fourth- through sixth-grade continue building relationship skills and focus on individuality and exploring personal interests.
+Older students work on social and emotional growth while developing independence.

 These fun-loving, flexible and hard-working staff members create opportunities for students to participate in community service.
 They work to make students feel extra special on their birthday and invite friends and family to celebrate the special day, which includes opening gifts and enjoying the student’s favorite meal.